|Nutritional Guidelines (per serving)|

 Drain cucumber slices.

-Prepare jars.
+Prepare jars for canning and boiling water processing.
 Fill a boiling water canner half-full with water; add jars and bring to a boil.

 Cover and reduce heat to low to keep jars hot.